-Our Audiology Department is based in main Outpatients (ground floor) at The Birmingham Children’s Hospital.
+Our Audiology Department is based in the main Outpatients (ground floor) at The Birmingham Children’s Hospital.
 We offer Outreach services at Allen’s Croft Children’s Centre (Kings Heath) for routine hearing assessments and multi-specialty Down’s syndrome clinic with the Community Paediatricians.
-Our baby clinic at The Birmingham Women’s Hospital allows our Senior Audiologists to assess new-born babies who have been referred from the new-born hearing screeners.
+Our baby clinic at The Birmingham Women’s Hospital allows our Senior Audiologists to assess newborn babies who have been referred from the newborn hearing screeners.

 What we do

-Our team of Audiologists offer a comprehensive, family friendly, diagnostic and habilitative hearing assessment service from birth to 16 years of age.
-Our ranges of objective hearing assessments are designed to test those who are not behaviourally testable.
-Habilitation also forms a major part of the service that we offer if a hearing loss is detected.
-The options include the fitting of various devices such as hearing aids, bone anchored hearing aids, bone conduction and assisted listening devices.
-Our hearing therapy team also work closely with the Ear, Nose and Throat (ENT) department and other professionals to assist those with complexed hearing/listening needs.
+Our team of Audiologists offer a comprehensive, family-friendly, diagnostic and habilitative hearing assessment service from birth to 16 years of age.
+Our range of objective hearing assessments is designed to test those who are not behaviourally testable.
+Habilitation also forms a major part of the service that we offer if hearing loss is detected.
+The options include the fitting of various devices such as hearing aids, bone-anchored hearing aids, bone conduction and assisted listening devices.
+Our hearing therapy team also work closely with the Ear, Nose and Throat (ENT) department and other professionals to assist those with complex hearing/listening needs.
 Our holistic approach takes into account clinical, environmental, social and personal elements.
 We actively encourage parental involvement and create individual management plans to help monitor our patients in conjunction with parents.
-Our paediatric bone anchored hearing aid programme is one of the largest in Europe which supports referrals from all over the country.
+Our paediatric bone-anchored hearing aid programme is one of the largest in Europe which supports referrals from all over the country.
 When not dealing with patients we actively support Aston University’s and work experience students looking for a career in the NHS.

 The Audiology team

 We receive referrals from a wide range of professionals externally and internally.
-Our ENT department work closely with our team on a daily basis to provide joint support for our patients.
-If concerns are raised about a child’s hearing the GP, health visitor, Speech and Language therapist and other hospital professionals can make a referral to Audiology.
+Our ENT department works closely with our team on a daily basis to provide joint support for our patients.
+If concerns are raised about a child’s hearing the GP, health visitor, Speech and Language Therapist and other hospital professionals can make a referral to Audiology.